 First, a Definition

-AI-powered creative production is the integration of artificial intelligence tools into the creative production workflow to accelerate research, generate visual concepts, automate quality checks, and optimize campaign delivery.
+AI-assisted creative production is the use of artificial intelligence tools inside the creative production workflow to support research, generate visual directions, catch quality issues, and organize delivery.
 It is not a replacement for human creative direction.
-It is an amplifier.
+It is a very fast intern with no taste until someone gives it some.

 The distinction matters.
 When I was producing Intel's Ultrabook global launch across Tokyo, Sydney, and Mexico City, the bottleneck was never the big creative idea.
-It was the 400 hours of competitive research, the 12 rounds of asset adaptation per market, and the manual QA across 47 deliverable formats.
-Those are the hours AI compresses.
+It was the endless competitive research, the market-by-market asset adaptation, and the manual QA across a stack of deliverable formats.
+Those are the hours AI can help compress.

-At Production Soup, we define AI-powered creative production as a workflow where machine learning handles the repeatable while a human producer handles the irreducible: strategy, creative judgment, and client trust.
+At Production Soup, we define AI-assisted creative production as a workflow where machine learning handles the repeatable while a human producer handles the irreducible: strategy, creative judgment, and client trust.

 What AI Actually Does in a Production Workflow